Syed-Shahbaz27/FootySense/README.md

 # 📊⚽ FootySense: Premier League Match Predictor

-Football has been one of my primary interests growing up, I've loved watching live premier league matches, playing myself in an acadamey level, keeping this in mind  is why i made FootySense.
+Football has been one of my primary interests growing up, I've loved watching live premier league matches, I've also played in Oman at an academy level.
+With this in mind, I built FootySense.

 A full-stack Machine Learning application that leverages historical data to predict the outcomes of English Premier League matches.